-Individuals/Juristic Persons with Possible Conflicts Relationship Transaction Information for the Year as of December 31, 2022 (MILLION THB) Description Opinion of the Audit Committee on the Necessity and Rationality

-MJR Development Company Limited (MJR) A subsidiary, in which at present, The Company holds 100% of the registered paid-up capital.
-Statement of Financial Position • Loan 842.00 The Company gave MJR a loan according to the contract dated September 27, 2022, in the amount of 300 million THB, due in September 2026, and promissory notes in the amount of 542 million THB, due at call, with interest rates of 6.8% and 6.9% per annum, respectively.
+Individuals/Juristic Persons with Possible Conflicts Relationship Transaction Characteristics Information for the Year as of December 31, 2023 (Million baht) Description Opinion of the Audit Committee on the Necessity and Rationality MJR Development Company Limited (MJR) A subsidiary, in which at present, The Company holds 100% of the registered paid-up capital.
+Statement of Financial Position Short-team loans to 582.70 • The Company has loans to MJR according to the agreement dated September 27, 2022, in the amount of 300 million baht, with repayment due in September 2026, and promissory notes in the amount of 582.70 million baht, due at call, with interest rates of 6.80% and 6.90% per annum, respectively.
 It is deemed appropriate to conduct such transactions as necessary for The Company.

-Accrued Interest Receivables 42.12

-Borrowing 220.00 The Company borrowed money from MJR in the form of promissory notes in the amount of 220.00 million THB, due at call, with an interest rate of 7.00% per annum.
+Accrued interest receivables Long-term loans to Accrued interest expenses Statement of Comprehensive lincome Interest received Interest expenses 99.85 300.00 10.82 57.72 8.04 MJC Development Company Limited (MJC) A subsidiary, in which at present, The Company holds 100% of the registered paid-up capital.
+Statement of Financial Position • Cash advance received • Accrued interest expenses 99.00 The company received an advance payment from MJC for operation management purposes.
+It is deemed appropriate to conduct such transactions as necessary for The Company.
+Short-team loans Statement of Comprehensive Income Interest received Interest expenses 39.00 The Company has loans from MJC in the form of promissory notes in the amount of 39.00 million baht, due at call, with an interest rate of 6.90% per annum.

-Accrued Interest Payable 300.00

-Statement of Comprehensive

-Earned InterestsInterest Payable 26.68